 Prosper - Share in our collective success and be recognized for your contributions to our achievements with competitive, performance-driven awards.

 A lot of benefits.
 Health care, tuition assistance, share programs, year end and monthly bonuses.
 There's an emphasis on client experience and not sales.
 A lot of mobility, there's a lot of opportunities for advancement.
 Managers are nice and approachable.

 Depending on your role your work hours may be difficult to adjust to.
 If you are new and low seniority you may work late or on weekends.

 Advice to Management

-I applied online.
+I applied through an employee referral.
 The process took 2 days.
 I interviewed at CIBC (Chicago, IL) in September 2017.

 Phone interview, introductory discussions about personal interests then moved on to discussing my resume and why i wanted to the job.
 The interviewer was also very focused on the university i attend, gpa and the specific courses i had taken.